The COVID-19 pandemic is at the top of everyone’s mind. And if you’re pregnant, you may be wondering how the virus could affect you and your baby.

 In general, pregnant women experience changes in their bodies that may make them more susceptible to viral respiratory infections, including the novel coronavirus that causes COVID-19.

-Because of this, it’s important for pregnant women and their loved ones to take steps to lower the risk of contracting COVID-19.
+But it’s important for pregnant women and their loved ones to lower the risk of contracting COVID-19.

-If you are pregnant, you should talk with a doctor or healthcare provider who understands your current health status and medical history to assess your risks related to COVID-19.
+If you're pregnant, talk with a doctor or healthcare provider who understands your current health status and medical history to assess your risks related to COVID-19.

 The Centers for Disease Control and Prevention (CDC) also offers specific recommendations for people at risk for serious illness, including COVID-19.